ccabanero/template-express-graphql/README.md

 const db = pgp(config);

+/*
-// test db connection via ... node pgAdaptor.js
+// test db connection
 db.one('select title from book where id=1')
 .then(res => {
     console.log(res);
 }, (e) => {
     console.log(e)
 });
+*/

 exports.db = db;

 ````

 Create a .env file at the root of the project.
-It should contain your connection info
+It should contain your connection info.

 Add the .env (and any .env.dev, .denv.prod, etc.) in your .gitignore file.